LifeBogger presents the Full Story of a Brazilian Legend who is best known by the Nickname; ‘The Bullet Man’.

 In March 2011, during a game away at Zenit Saint Petersburg, a banana was held near Carlos by one of the fans as the footballer was taking part in a flag-raising ceremony.

 In June that same year, in a match away at Krylia Sovetov Samara, Roberto Carlos received a pass from the goalkeeper and was about to pass it when a banana was thrown at him.

-Roberto Carlos has the following attributes attached to his personality.
+Brazil’s football legend, Roberto Carlos, has the following attributes attached to his personality.

 What Roberto Carlos likes: Comfortable clothes, taking on leadership roles, physical challenges, individual sports.

-Roberto Carlos Childhood Story Plus Untold Biography Facts –Getting Robinho to Madrid
+Roberto Carlos Biography – Getting Robinho to Madrid:

-Roberto Carlos Childhood Story Plus Untold Biography Facts –The Expensive Gift
+Roberto Carlos Biography Facts – The Expensive Gift:

 Roberto Carlos offered to play for Real Madrid for free after he left Fenerbahce.
 However, as Real had Marcelo, they didn’t call him back—and this turned out to be a blessing in disguise.